webp-sh/webp_server_go/README.md

 After the [n0vad3v/webp_server](https://github.com/n0vad3v/webp_server), I decide to rewrite the whole program with Go, as there will be no more `npm install`s or `docker-compose`s.

-This is a Server based on Go and a precompiled cwebp(libwebp-1.1.0-rc2-linux-x86-64), which allows you to serve WebP images on the fly, it will convert `jpg,jpeg,png` files by default, this can be customized by editing the `config.js`..
+This is a Server based on Golang, which allows you to serve WebP images on the fly.
+It will convert `jpg,jpeg,png` files by default, this can be customized by editing the `config.json`..

 > e.g When you visit `https://a.com/1.jpg`，it will serve as `image/webp` without changing the URL.
 >